What is Cushing's disease?

 Cushing's disease is a condition caused by an increased production of the stress hormone cortisol by the adrenal glands.
 Increased cortisol production may be related to:

-- occasionally, administration of steroid-containing medications may result in the development of Cushing's disease (iatrogenic origin)
+- occasionally, administration of steroid-containing medications may result in the development of Cushing's disease (iatrogenic, or caused from medication).

 The most common type of Cushing's disease is of pituitary origin.
 The clinical signs of Cushing's disease are similar, regardless of the underlying cause of disease.
 However, it is important to try to identify the type of Cushing's disease as the treatment and prognosis (outcome) differ slightly depending upon the form of the disease.